Castle Goring: History

 Castle Goring was designed by John Rebecca for Sir Bysshe Shelley, 1st Baronet.
 The building was the first of several that Rebecca designed in the Georgian era around the then fashionable resort town of Worthing.
 Sir Bysshe Shelley's son, Sir Timothy Shelley, preferred to live at Field Place near Horsham.
 It was intended that his son, Percy Bysshe Shelley, would live at Castle Goring; however, the poet drowned in Italy aged just 29, so he never took possession.

-In 1825, Sir Timothy Shelley let the building to Captain (later Vice Admiral) Sir George Brooke-Pechell, 4th Baronet of Paglesham, lord of the manor of Angmering, who was Liberal MP for Brighton from 1835 to 1860.
+In 1825, Sir Timothy Shelley let the building to Captain (later Vice Admiral) Sir George Brooke-Pechell, 4th Baronet of Paglesham, lord of the manor of Angmering, who was Whig MP for Brighton from 1835 to 1860.
 In 1845, Mary Shelley, who inherited the building as widow of the poet, sold it to Brooke-Pechel.
 Brooke-Pechel's daughter, Adelaide, married Sir Alfred FC Somerset, who was Deputy Lieutenant for Middlesex and Justice of the Peace for Middlesex.
 Their daughter Gwendoline married her cousin, Arthur W Fitzroy Somerset, who held the same offices for Sussex.

 Aside from a period in the 1870s and 1880s when the property was let to the Burrell family, the property remained with the Somerset family until 2013.
 Lady Colin Campbell is the current owner.

-The future
+Future

 By the start of the 21st century, the future of the building had looked bleak.
 Castle Goring had been left to decay to the point that it was on Historic England’s Heritage at Risk Register, which described its situation as "very grave".
 Historic England described Castle Goring as being of priority category A, its highest priority.
 It was defined as at "immediate risk of further rapid deterioration or loss of fabric; no solution agreed".

 Structural surveyors working on behalf of Worthing Borough Council tried, unsuccessfully, to gain access to the building several times.
 A full survey of Castle Goring was finally carried out in July 2003, using the council's legal powers to gain entry.
 The report was completed in January 2004 and set out details of the repairs considered necessary to "retain the architectural and historic importance of the building and sets out a timescale over which the repairs should be carried out".

 It is known that an evaluation study was carried out for a golf resort within the castle estate.
 However, it was not clear whether the building itself would have been renovated under the scheme.
 In 2010, Castle Goring and its estate was included in the South Downs National Park.

 In 2013, Lady Colin Campbell purchased the property and in November 2015, she said that she had decided to be a contestant on the popular television show I'm a Celebrity...Get Me Out of Here! in order to pay to replace the castle's roof.

 The Heritage at Risk Register reports that consent for change of use to a wedding/conference venue has been granted and repairs to the roof, stairs and structural timbers have been carried out.
 It is now priority category F.